Watch the design process in action.

 As soon as you are confident that your overall design matches your vision and budget, only then do we move into a contract.
 Once we begin the planning stage of your project there is still room for minor modifications to the design, such as window sizes and door heights.
 Your designer will work with you to finalize these aspects prior to final construction drawings.

 At Riverbend, design congruity is very important.
 The best way to ensure the consistency and quality of your design from concept through construction is to create detailed, engineered construction drawings.
-The same Riverbend architectural team that drew your concept will create the drawings which will be used; first by the production crews to fabricate the timbers and SIPs and then in the construction of your home.
+The same Riverbend Design team that drew your concept will create the drawings which will be used; first by the production crews to fabricate the timbers and SIPs and then in the construction of your home.
 Consistency increases quality and reduces errors that cost time and money.
 Construction Drawings are Completed After the Contract is Signed.